 Explore the modern city of Liverpool and the coastal beauty of Northern Wales!
 Students will receive credit for two courses for a total of six credit hours.
 Students enroll in two courses taught by Professor Jody Clay-Warner and Professor Susan Haire.
 In these courses, students will learn about the U.K. criminal justice system and explore variation in crime around the globe.

-Visits to the Liverpool courts, Merseyside police department, International Slavery Museum, and the historic city of Chester complement in-class learning and allow students an opportunity to explore the Northern U.K. A weekend trip North Wales includes visits to medieval castles, Snowdonia, and the seaside town of Llandudno.
+Visits to the Liverpool courts, Merseyside police department, International Slavery Museum, and the historic city of Chester complement in-class learning and allow students an opportunity to explore the Northern U.K. Day trips to North Wales include visits to medieval castles, Snowdonia, and the seaside town of Llandudno.

 Professor Jody Clay-Warner